 The second part shows the HTTP headers of the request and the content of both the requests and the response, truncated after a few hundred characters.
 This technical information might help you understand if your request has the correct form or if the engine returned when you expected.

-If you need to check the API key, note that the API key can be in the URL or in the header.
+If you need to check the API key, it can usually be found in the URL or request headers.